woocommerce/woocommerce/plugins/woocommerce/e2e/README.md

 Username: admin
 PW: password
 ```
+**Stopping WP-ENV**

+- `pnpm env:down --filter=woocommerce` when you are done with running e2e test

+Running `pnpm env:destroy --filter=woocommerce` before making any changes to test site configuration in `.wp-env.json` and then `pnpm env:test --filter=woocommerce` re-initializes the test container with your new configurations.

+**Stopping e2e-environment**

 - Run `pnpm docker:down --filter=woocommerce` when you are done with running e2e tests and before making any changes to test site configuration.

-Note that running `pnpm docker:down --filter=woocommerce` and then `pnpm docker:up --filter=woocommerce` re-initializes the test container.
+Running `pnpm docker:down --filter=woocommerce` and then `pnpm docker:up --filter=woocommerce` re-initializes the test container.

-### How to run tests in headless mode
+### How to run tests in headless mode against `e2e-environment`

 To run e2e tests in headless mode use the following command: